Dr. Deborah Powell

 You can view the profiles of our current National Executive members below.

 Your current President is Dr James Anderson.
 James is originally from Scotland but moved to New Zealand in 2016.
 He is currently working and training as a Paediatric Registrar in Dunedin Hospital.
-He is passionate about supporting doctors achieving safe working conditions, hours and a decent work-life balance.
+He is passionate about supporting doctors in achieving safe working conditions, hours and a decent work-life balance.
+You can read his personal journey here.

 COMPOSITION